MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-service-principal.md

 Replace `<keyVaultName>` with a globally unique name.

 Note down the `ResourceId` property from the output of the `New-AzKeyVault` command.
-You'll use it in the next section to define the scope of the authorization for the service prinicpal.
+You'll use it in the next section to define the scope of the authorization for the service principal.
 The `ResourceId` value has the following form:`/subscriptions/<subscriptionId>/resourceGroups/go-on-azure/providers/Microsoft.KeyVault/vaults/<keyVaultName>`.

 ---